 1) Focus towards the trip.
 With a fear of flying, focusing on the anxiety of the flight can dilute the experience and meaning of the destination.
 Set yourself up with some paper or a word document, and take some time to write or type about where you’re going.
 What do you find meaningful and what are you looking forward to about the trip?
 If it isn’t for pleasure, write about the reasons the trip is necessary or important.

-2) Beware of the BS factor.
-When facing anxiety or panic, we instinctively reach for excuses to evade the situation.
-I refer to these as “BS thoughts”.
+2) Beware of justifications.
+When facing anxiety or panic, we instinctively reach for reasons to evade the situation.
 The stronger the fear, the stronger the thoughts will be.
-It’s important to understand that these thoughts are more emotional and less logical.
-For example, I’ve had clients who are in comfortable career situations contemplate quitting their jobs when the occasional need for air travel becomes necessary.
+It’s important to understand that these justifications are more emotional and less logical.
+For example, I’ve worked with people who are in comfortable career situations contemplate quitting their jobs when the occasional need for air travel becomes necessary.
 Or, when travel is for pleasure, random appointments and activities start showing up in people’s calendars during the trip dates that are rendered “unchangeable”.
-Identifying the BS thoughts as they surface will help you to set them aside.
+Identifying the justifications as they surface will help you to set them aside.

 3) Focus toward accomplishment.
 By purchasing the ticket, we are creating the opportunity and environment for growth.
-While still keeping an eye towards the destination, try to view the ticket as a step (from a larger checklist) towards overcoming your fear.
+While still keeping an eye towards the destination, try to view the ticket as a step towards overcoming your fear.

 5) Plan an activity.
-Once the ticket is purchased, it’s common that there may be some new feelings of anxiety, knowing that you will be taking the trip.
-Rather than slipping into a secondary emotional process, have a physically or mentally stimulating activity scheduled for right after buying the ticket in order to give your flight-related thoughts and emotions a break.
+Once the ticket is purchased, it’s common that there may be some new feelings of anxiety, knowing now that you will be taking the trip.
+Have a physically or mentally stimulating activity scheduled for right after buying the ticket in order to give your flight-related thoughts and emotions a break.

 6) Be Happy.
 Always remember to take a moment to recognize your accomplishment when you take a new or difficult step.
-You’ve earned it!
-Do this immediately after buying the ticket — whether it’s a small reward, or just a smile and positive self-praise (e.g, “I did it!
-I’m conquering this fear and I’m proud of myself!”).
-Any other residual or secondary emotions must be placed on hold until after this step.
+Do this immediately after buying the ticket — whether it’s a small reward, or just a smile and positive self-praise.
+Any other emotions can be placed on hold until after this step.